mikadosoftware/devmanual/docs/fulllist.rst

 At the beginning of greenfield almost any code laid down is 10x.
 Don't believe in 10x myth.
 Iceland and Wales versus England.
 Esprit de corp

+"""The what-to-build skill trumps the how-to-build-it skill every time!"""

+So the essence of software org is loads of discussion on what to build - discussion is good example of open source approach?

+The corollary to thisnis you can't hire a 10x developer and then tell them what to do.
+Which is a revelation for allmiddle management.
+And the design of lost organisations
+Basically you are hiring intraprenuers

 Social organisation, commit bits, licenses and future income and reputation.